 Casa Arco is so named for its location, as it is part of the village wall standing to the left of the medieval archway, or arco, that leads inside, almost as if it is the guardian to the village entrance.
 Step out of the home and step back in history.

 The townhouse itself is charming, calming, and beautifully appointed.
-Once inside the entrance of this 4 bedroom 4 bath home, your eye is instantly drawn to the opposite end of the hall, towards the large private garden, which is quite unusual for a town home.
+Once inside the entrance of this 5 bedroom 4 bath home, your eye is instantly drawn to the opposite end of the hall, towards the large private garden, which is quite unusual for a town home.
 Even more unique, between olive and pomegranate trees, is a small plunge pool to cool off after a long day of travel.
-On the left side of this ground floor, the kitchen/dining leads to its own terrace as does the double living room on the opposite side of the entryway.
+On the left side of this ground floor, the kitchen/dining leads to its own terrace as does the double living room on the opposite side of the entryway hall.
 Both terraces offer dining table and lounge chairs to enjoy the views of the garden, and are divided by a wood fired oven.
 This can be masterfully used by a Pizza chef who comes to the property upon request.
 The kitchen is well equipped, has been recently updated, and is divided from the dining room, by a small fireplace.
-One of the four full bathrooms is also found on this level.
+The first bedroom is on this ground floor level with king bed and a full bathroom which is just across the hall.
+The room has a view of the stone doorway that enters the village.

 On the first floor (second floor American) are three bedrooms.
 One double and one single share a full bath with a large walk-in shower.
 Across the hall is another double bedroom with ensuite bath and a study, just in case work might be a necessary part of the getaway.
 The master bedroom one floor further up in the attic, has its own ensuite bathroom with a clawfoot tub.
 All bathroom fixtures are classically designed by the Florentine company Devon & Devon and all bedrooms are air-conditioned with individual on demand splits.